cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 ### Record tests

-Cypress can record your tests and make the results available in the [Cypress Dashboard](/guides/dashboard/introduction), which is a service that gives you access to recorded tests - typically when running Cypress tests from your [CI provider](/guides/continuous-integration/introduction).
-The Dashboard provides you insight into what happened when your tests ran.
+Cypress can record your tests and make the results available in the [Cypress Dashboard](/guides/dashboard/introduction).
+This gives you access to your recorded tests from your [CI provider](/guides/continuous-integration/introduction) &mdash; providing you with insight into what happened when your tests ran.

 #### Recording tests allow you to:

 - See the number of failed, pending and passing tests.
 - Get the entire stack trace of failed tests.
 - View screenshots taken when tests fail and when using [`cy.screenshot()`](/api/commands/screenshot).
-- Watch a video of your entire test run or a clip at the point of test failure.
+- Watch a video of your entire test run or a clip at the point of failure.
 - See which machines ran each test when [parallelized](/guides/guides/parallelization).

 #### To record tests: